rra94/rosa/README.md

 ## TurtleSim Demo 🐢

-We have included a demo that uses ROSA to control the TurtleSim robot in simulation.
+We have included a demo that uses ROSA to control the TurtleSim robot in simulation using ROS2.
+The demo now features enhanced reliability with native Gemini SDK implementation that actually executes turtle movements instead of just providing explanations.
 To run the demo, you will need to have Docker installed on your machine. 🐳

 The following video shows ROSA reasoning about how to draw a 5-point star, then executing the necessary commands to do so.